mupfdev/SNESoIP/README.md

 my career as a software developer for embedded systems.

 As you can imagine, this project is personal.
-And I always had the urge to bring it to finish what I started almost six years ago.
+And I always had the urge to finish what I started almost six years ago.

 We'll see where 2019 is going.